Dr Alessio Baldini

 I came to Leeds in 2010 to work on my new project on family sagas in European literature.
 In 2011, I spent a semester at the Institute of Germanic & Romance Studies (IGRS) [now, Institute of Modern Languages Research (IMLR)] as a Junior Research Fellow.
 In 2012, I lectured at the University of Hull.
 Later that year, I was appointed Lecturer in Italian at the University of Leeds.
 During my years at Leeds, my research and teaching interests have widened to include storytelling across different arts and media (literature, film, TV, and web advertising).
 A development that was reflected in my appointment as Lecturer in Italian Culture in 2016.

-In 2022, I have been elected for a second term as a member of the Executive Committee of the Society for Italian Studies (SIS).
+In 2022, I was elected for a second term as a member of the Executive Committee of the Society for Italian Studies (SIS).
 I am also a member of the British Comparative Literature Association (BCLA).

 Responsibilities